 Today, most of these processes have very poor integration, which results in:

-- Retailers running promotions without knowing what additional inventory they need at each store to make the promotion a success.
+- Retailers run promotions without knowing what additional inventory they need at each store to make the promotion a success.
 As a result, they will often run out of stock and lose sales in the process.

 - Purchasing, allocation, and supply chain teams are not in sync.
 Multiple systems and unintegrated forecasts produce too many exceptions, require too much manual labour, and offer poor visibility of inventory through the entire process.

 In fact, a recent survey we conducted with over 5,000 retail professionals indicated that: 73.5 percent of retailers view the integration of these processes to be “very important” to their business’ success and yet less than half are actually putting this into practice revealing a strong disconnect in the retail industry.

 Essentially, this tells us that retailers are aware of the problem and are starting to seek out solutions using predictive analytics and AI technology.

 Retroactive Approach to Fulfillment

-When a customer walks into a store to pick up the new hot item and finds out that it’s already sold out at that store, or if they can’t find the shoes they like in their size, the store will often transfer the product from another location.
+When a customer walks into a store to pick up a new hot item and finds out that it’s already sold out at that store, or if they can’t find the shoes they like in their size, the store will often transfer the product from another location.
 However, this happens retroactively, which is a risky prospect.
 Some customers refuse to wait that long, preferring to go to your nearest competitor or online, resulting in a lost sale.